-16 First, we randomly selected 1,203 purchase orders, separating expressions that could identify the type of bid for each purchase order.
+$^{16}$ First, we randomly selected 1,203 purchase orders, separating expressions that could identify the type of bid for each purchase order.
 Then, we ran an algorithm that checked the "Object of the Contract" field of all POs for the selected expressions, creating a binary variable for each type of bid.

-The main variables that we derive from the S-CODES database for each litigated item are 17 (i) the SUS list: a dummy variable with the value of 1 if the item belongs to the SUS list and 0 otherwise; (iii) the Package, with a value of 1 if the item was jointly litigated with other products and 0 otherwise; and (iii) the Preliminary injunction, with a value of 1 if the court decision was enforced through a preliminary injunction and 0 otherwise.
+The main variables that we derive from the S-CODES database for each litigated item are $^{17}$ (i) the SUS list: a dummy variable with the value of 1 if the item belongs to the SUS list and 0 otherwise; (iii) the Package, with a value of 1 if the item was jointly litigated with other products and 0 otherwise; and (iii) the through a preliminary injunction and 0 otherwise.